nightscout/AndroidAPS/README-Combo.md

 **This software is part of a DIY solution and is not a product, but requires YOU to read, learn and understand the system and how to use it.
+It is not something that does all your diabetes management for you, but allows you to improve your diabetes and quality of life significantly if you're willing to put in the time required.
 You alone are responsible for what you do with it.**

 Hardware requirements:
 - A Roche Accu-Chek Combo (any firmware, they all work)
 - A Smartpix or Realtyme device together with the 360 Configuration Software to configure the pump.
-  Roche sends these out free of charge to their customers upon request.
+  Roche sends these out Smartpix devices and the configuration software free of charge to their customers upon request.
-- A compatible phone: An Android phone with a phone running LineageOS 14.1 (formerly CyanogenMod), or possibly stock Android >= 8.1 in the future.
+- A compatible phone: An Android phone with a phone running LineageOS 14.1 (formerly CyanogenMod)
 - To build AndroidAPS with Combo support you need the lastet Android Studio 3 version

 Limitations:
 - Extended bolus and multiwave bolus are not supported.
 - Only one basal profile is supported.
-- Setting a basal profile other than 1 on the pump, or delivering extended boluses or multiwave boluses from the pump will disable the loop functionality for 6h as the the loop can't run safely under those conditions.
+- Setting a basal profile other than 1 on the pump, or delivering extended boluses or multiwave boluses from the pump interferes with TBRs and forces the loop into low-suspend only mode for 6 hours as the the loop can't run safely under those conditions.
-- If multiple boluses are given within a single minute, only one will be recognized.
-This is due to the Combo saving history records with minute-precision only.
-However, this case is only possible for very small boluses and is unlikely to occur in non-testing scenarios (e.g. bolusing from the pump and then immediately bolusing from AAPS or giving smaller boluses in the pump in quick succession).
-- If a TBR is set on the pump, AAPS will cancel it.
-This is because it's not possible to determine the start point of a TBR until it is finished or was cancelled at which point a record in the pump's history is created.
-Before that, there is none and it's simply not possible to determine the TBRs influence on IOB.
-Set TBR using AAPS instead.
-- It's currently not possible to set the time and date on the pump (only reading the time - but not the date - is supported raises a warning in AAPS to update the pump clock manually).
+- It's currently not possible to set the time and date on the pump, however, this has no effect on AAPS and will not cause a problem if the pump's clock is not updated at the exact time daylight savings time starts or ends.
-  Thus, the pump's clock must be updated manually when the clocks are turned forward/backward for daylight saving time.

-Setup v2:
+- There's a bug in the pump's firmware that's triggered when "too much" communication happens with the pump.
+Specifically, this issue occurs when going from just issuing commands to the pump to reading the pumps data and history.
+For that reason, a minimal amount of data is read from the pump (no history).
+  The bug might still rarely occur and causes the pump to not accept any connection unless a button is physically pressed on the pump.
+  Therefore, the pump's reservoir level is not read and the pump status information uploaded to Nightscout shows fake numbers of 250 (above low threshold - which can be configured via the configuration tool), 50 (below low threshold) and 0 if the reservoir is empty.
+  Furthermore, no history (from the My Data menu) is read unless absolutely required.
+  Reading all pump data can be forced through the Combo tab (long press "TDDS"), to "import" events that happend solely on the pump, but that code has been tested less and may trigger the bug, so it's strongly recommended to stick to the usage scenario of controlling the pump solely through AAPS.
+  Checking history, reservoir level etc on the pump causes no issues but should be avoided when the Bluetooth icon is displayed on the display, indicating that AAPS is communicating with the pump.

+Setup:
 - Configure pump using 360 config software.
   - Set/leave the menu configuration as "Standard", this will show only the supported menus/actions on the pump and hide those which are unsupported (extended/multiwave bolus,